Anna-Ikeda/Predicting-the-Success-of-Bank-Telemarketing-for-Selling-Long-term-Deposits/README.md

 # Predicting-the-Success-of-Bank-Telemarketing-for-Selling-Long-term-Deposits

-This project reproduces the methodology from an academic paper to evaluate and compare **Logistic Regression** and **Decision Tree** classifiers for predicting the success of a marketing campaign using the UCI Bank Marketing Dataset.
+This project reproduces the methodology from an academic paper to evaluate and compare **Logistic Regression(LR)** and **Decision Tree(DT)** classifiers for predicting the success of a marketing campaign using the UCI Bank Marketing Dataset.

+This project aims to extend an existing research paper by:
+- Tuning model parameters and applying SMOTE to improve performance
+- Adding and evaluating additional classification models(Support Vector Machine, K-Nearest Neighbors, and Neural Networks)
+- Testing and evaluating the performance of the original methodology(LR,DT) on different datasets

 ## 📁 Project Folder Structure